frothkoetter/cdw/README.md

 Creatint a partitioned table with CREATE TABLE ...
 PARTITIONED BY & STORED BY ICEBERY syntax enables you to create identity-partitioned Iceberg tables.
 Identity-partitioned Iceberg tables are similar to the regular partitioned tables and are stored in the same directory structure as the regular partitioned tables.

-The difference is that the data files in the identity-partitioned Iceberg tables continue to store the partitioning columns.

 Lets create a new table with Iceberg format and insert rows in batches:

 ```sql